efriesema/tutorial/text/exercise1/cake.md

 Pour cake batter into the prepared pan.

-Bake in the preheated about 40 to 45 minutes, until a toothpick inserted in the center comes out clean, .
+Bake in the preheated oven for about 40 to 45 minutes, until a toothpick inserted in the center comes out clean.